prashik0/weather-app/README.md

-# Invoice Project
+# Weather API Project

 ## Overview

-This project implements a Django application for managing invoices and their details through a RESTful API.
-The API supports various HTTP methods (GET, POST, PUT, DELETE) for both invoices and their associated details.
+The objective of this project is to develop an API that provides historical weather data based on user input for location (Latitude & Longitude) and the number of days in the past.
+The API will return detailed hourly information on temperature, precipitation, and cloud cover for the specified duration.

 ## Getting Started